Anxiety and Christians don’t mix, usually

 Thank you Rhett for taking a whole different approach, a very personal one at that.
 By sharing your life and the things you’ve learned along the way, it draws me relationally and I’m freed to know that my own anxiety is not necessarily coming from a place of doubting God and I’m not someone to be fixed per se.
 And more than that, anxiety can be invitation from God towards a more rewarding faith.

 My confession: This book came timely for me as I’d been simmering about anxiety in my life, not in a paralyzing manner from an overwhelming number of choices, but more of an annoying nagging feeling.
 My anxiety seems to be recurring about performance, and the discomfort of having to evaluate my work, or worse, to have others evaluate it.
+Go ahead and learn more about Fab CBD and it’s health benefits on this article.
 Whether I success or not, or could do better, or am celebrated for excellence, there’s that thing about performance evaluation that I just plain don’t like.
 That’s all I got to say about that right now.

 [disclosure: I received a complementary review copy]